Additional Rate Reliefs in 2018

 1. Supporting Small Businesses

-This is a new scheme of relief available to those ratepayers facing large increases in their Business Rates charge as a result of the loss of small business or rural rate relief following the revaluation of their business premises.
+This is the second year of the scheme of relief available to those ratepayers facing large increases in their Business Rates charge as a result of the loss of small business or rural rate relief following the revaluation of their business premises.

 Some small businesses will potentially benefit from a cap on Business Rate increases.
 This Relief will ensure that the increase per year in the bills of these ratepayers is the greater of: